KPutti71/project_comp_sci/README.md

-# PyLBM Fluid Simulation Project
+# Fluid Dynamics: finding the optimal Tesla Valve Design

 This project uses **PyLBM** (Lattice Boltzmann Method) for fluid simulations.
 A **Python virtual environment** is used to ensure reproducibility and avoid